gold star for USAHOF

 One of the most physical players of his day (which says an awful lot!)
 Phil Russell was also a very capable playmaker.
 One of the few players to play over 1,000 Games with 2,000 Penalty Minutes, Russell was a power play expert who knew how to use his strength and…

 Winning the Calder Trophy in 1973, Steve Vickers would play his entire career with the New York Rangers.
-Vickers would have three 30 Goal Seasons, his best being a 41 Goal campaign where he finished ninth overall and was named a Second Team All Star.
-The Right Wing would play…
+Vickers would have three 30 Goal Seasons, his best being a 41 Goal campaign where he finished ninth overall and was named a Second Team All-Star.
+The Right Wing would play in…

-Geoff Courtnall had a nice career in hockey where he scored 799 Points with four seasons going over 70 Points.
-This was very impressive considering that Geoff was undrafted and was known not always affectionately as Russ Courtnall’s older brother.
+Geoff Courtnall had a nice career in hockey, scoring 799 Points with four seasons of 70+ points.
+This was very impressive, considering that Geoff was undrafted and was known, not always affectionately, as Russ Courtnall’s older brother.

-From Banff, Alberta, Ryan Smyth would play for his home province Edmonton Oilers for the first eleven and a half seasons of his career.
-Smyth would become one of the Oilers’ top scorers where he was known for his determination and scoring ability.
-Smyth would have three 30 Goal seasons…
+From Banff, Alberta, Ryan Smyth would play for his home province, the Edmonton Oilers, for the first eleven and a half seasons of his career.
+Smyth would become one of the Oilers’ top scorers, known for his determination and scoring ability.
+Smyth would have three 30 Goal seasons for the…

-Nearly a Point per Game player over his NHL career (751 Points in 760 Games) Craig Janney might very well make a claim as one of the best players never to make an All Star Game.
-Janney was a brilliant playmaker who at times was with one with the puck…
+Nearly a Point per Game player over his NHL career (751 Points in 760 Games), Craig Janney might very well claim one of the best players never to make an All-Star Game.
+Janney was a brilliant playmaker who at times was one with the puck, and he would finish in…